 People are at the heart of everything we do, both our staff and those in our communities who we seek to protect and assist.
-Our commitment to the people in our communities and our action plan for our work in this area over the next four years is addressed in the community safety excellence section (see page 20).
-In addition, the operational training and development of our staff is also considered in the operational excellence section (see page 21).
+Our commitment to the people in our communities and our action plan for our work in this area over the next four years is addressed in the community safety excellence section (see page 22).
+In addition, the operational training and development of our staff is also considered in the operational excellence section (see page 23).

 Our success as an organisation depends on having appropriately skilled and motivated staff who feel valued as individuals, making them more likely to deliver an excellent service.
 Our People Programme, led by our chief fire officer, considers both internal and external drivers and influencers to set the strategic direction for our workforce development and engagement activities.

 Through the review of risk and opportunity we have identified the following areas to further improve in this area:

-- Continued work to develop our organisational culture and to enhance staff engagement, including ensuring mechanisms are in place to properly feedback to staff, and facilitating opportunities for colleagues from across different areas of the Service to engage and work with each other more. - Developing and improving the ways in which we support the mental health and wellbeing of our staff. - On-going work to improve the diversity of our workforce, including continuing to build long-term relationships with our diverse communities through our community engagement and positive action programmes.
+Continued work to develop our organisational culture and to enhance staff engagement, including ensuring mechanisms are in place to properly feedback to staff, and facilitating opportunities for colleagues from across different areas of the Service to engage and work with each other more

-- Expand our programme of development activities to prepare staff for future roles and opportunities, including: - Collaborative development programmes with other fire services and partner organisations - Building leadership and management skills for the future - Strengthening opportunities for staff to be responsible for their own learning, balanced with growing managers' accountability for facilitating development of their staff. - Continuing to embed an understanding of the value of quality conversations to enhance personal performance and development. - Strengthening the ways in which we understand our succession planning needs and identify and match an individual's potential to those needs, including:
+- Developing and improving the ways in which we support the mental health and wellbeing of our staff - On-going work to improve the diversity of our workforce, including continuing to build long-term relationships with our diverse communities through our community engagement and positive action programmes - Expand our programme of development activities to prepare staff for future roles and opportunities, including: - Collaborative development programmes with other fire services and partner organisations - Building leadership and management skills for the future - Exploring the introduction of a shadowing programme to help give greater insight into and understanding of more senior roles - Strengthening opportunities for staff to be responsible for their own learning, balanced with growing managers' accountability for facilitating development of their staff. - Continuing to embed an understanding of the value of quality conversations to enhance personal performance and development - Strengthening the ways in which we understand our succession planning needs and identify and match an individual's potential to those needs